viktorija8902/payroll-app/README.md

 ### Features
 System calculates and shows payrolls based on imported time reports.
 Sample time reports can be found in folder /sample_files.
 Webpage has responsive design, error/success messages are implemented.
-Report period is decided when information about the time reports is written to the database, this makes it easier to group and sort date afterwards.
+Report period is decided when information about the time reports is written to the database, this makes it easier to group and sort data afterwards.